semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 # Semgrep OSS

-Navigate to the root of your repository, and run your first scan.
+Navigate to the root of your codebase, and run your first scan.
 The specific command you use depends on how you want to view the results.

 To view the results in the CLI: